Neginfar/DBiT-seq-learning/README.md

 ```
 note: the ones that still have IDs are the pixels with no barcodes and the matrix is the number of UMIs ( genes=columns, rows=pixels)

+# Image processing Matlab and PS

+matlab script is found on https://github.com/edicliuyang/DBiT-seq_FFPE/tree/master/Figure_Processing

+upload the images with the correct naming in 03.spatial folder using cyberduck

 on R farnam,  run the file in 00.bin, named PFA_run_spatial.rmd.R ehich has been edited on terminal